pietronromano/latch_tu_flutter/README.md

 az webapp config set --startup-file "gunicorn -w 2 -k uvicorn.workers.UvicornWorker -b 0.0.0.0:8000 main:app" --name <GLOBALLY UNIQUE APP NAME>   --resource-group  latchtuflutter-rg
 ```

-The following system variables need to be configured in the Web App Settings:
+The following system variables need to be configured in the Web App Settings -> Environment Variables:
-- API_KEY: key for authorizing calls to the API, used by the Flutter app
+- `API_KEY`: key for authorizing calls to the API, used by the Flutter app
-- APP_ID: the tu Latch Application ID
+- `APP_ID`: the tu Latch Application ID
-- SECRET_KEY = the tu Latch Secret
+- `SECRET_KEY`: the tu Latch Secret

 <br/>